Helvellyn: The eastern ridges

 Striding Edge is a popular route which involves some scrambling, linking the summit ridge of Birkhouse Moor to Helvellyn's summit by what becomes a sharp arête.

-Striding Edge begins at Hole-in-the-Wall and then stretches for over 1.5 km to the Helvellyn summit plateau.
+It begins at Hole-in-the-Wall and then stretches for over 1.5 km to the Helvellyn summit plateau.
 This starting point is accessible from both Glenridding and Patterdale.
 Hole-in-the-Wall used to be a prominent gap in the stone wall on the top of the ridge where a gate was missing.
 Today the gap has been filled in and a ladder stile crosses the wall.
 From here the initial part of the ridge is relatively rounded and has a solid path running along the right-hand side.
 This changes upon reaching High Spying How, the highest point on the ridge — 863 m.
-At this point a narrow path continues close to the top of the ridge, which becomes increasingly narrow, and scramblers will often follow the very top of the arête.
+At this point a narrow path continues close to the top of the ridge, which becomes increasingly narrow, and scramblers often follow the very top of the arête.
 The path on the right-hand side continues until near the end of the ridge where it switches over to the left-hand side.
 Scramblers who continue on the top of the ridge are forced to descend an awkward short gully down from the final rock tower to rejoin the path.
 At this point the ridge connects with the main Helvellyn massif.
 Reaching the summit plateau involves a steep walk or scramble up about 80 m of rough rocky terrain, known as The Abyss by W. A. Poucher, author of a popular series of mountain guide books between 1940 and the late 1960s.
 From the top of this climb the summit is only 200 m away.